Which of the Following Statements Is True About Pain? The Answer Matters More Than You Think

 When someone you love is in chronic pain and you tell them "but the doctors said you're healed," you're invalidating their real experience.
 You're also wrong — because pain can absolutely persist without measurable tissue damage.

 And if you're dealing with pain yourself, understanding how pain works gives you more tools to address it.
-Now, you're not just waiting for a pill or a procedure to fix you.
+You're not just waiting for a pill or a procedure to fix you.
 There are things you can do — movement, stress management, sleep, cognitive approaches — that actually influence how your nervous system processes pain signals.

 How Pain Works: The Mechanisms Behind the Experience